-5. Fairmont Monte-Carlo
+5. Fairmont Monte Carlo

 Sadly we can not find rates I’m the region of $90 USD per night in Monaco, even in the low season.
-That said, you can still pick up a cheap deal traveling out of season.
+However, you can still pick up a cheap deal traveling out of season.
 In mid-January, you can book a room here for 217Euro per night.
 This compares to around 700Euros plus in the summer.

 Breakfast in the summer is served in the “Horizon Deck” restaurant on top of the hotel where views and ambiance are one in a million – I saw a helicopter land on the deck of a Super Yacht, right in front of me!
 There is also a huge spread if you don’t mind self-service.

-All rooms are very similar in design and decor but the views aren’t.
+All rooms are very similar in design and decor, but the views aren’t.
 If you are going for the sea view, request a room that is not looking over the multicolored 60’s hexagon.
 For a garden view, request a high floor.
-The low floor garden view rooms can be dingy.
+The low-floor garden view rooms can be dingy.
 I recommend the sea view suites in particular.
 Views don’t get a lot better!

 While this isn’t the best Fairmont in the world, it is in one of the best destinations in the world and has some of the best views in the world, so it’s definitely worth a try.